Select Page

 No one wants Stairs that squeak and creak.
 I have found a method of installation that keeps this from happening.
 You may be surprised at the way I have attached my stairs.
 The old saying if it works then its not a bad idea.

 In this post I will teach you the process of attaching new or refurbished stair treads onto your stringers.
-The method I’m using will require a few items that you can purchase at your local home improvement store.
+The method I’m using will require a few items that you can purchase at your local home improvement store or Amazon.

 What methods are used to attach stair treads?